 Q. What kinds of prints were popular?

-A. A lot of flowers, but sometimes geometric shapes too.
+A. A lot of flowers were popular, but sometimes geometric shapes were too.
 Then you see that thing called the atomic print.
 It started out in the earlier fifties.
 You’ll see it sometimes even in men’s shirts; it’s from the atomic age.

 Q. Was there also a change among the shape of the garments?

-A. During the war in the forties there was fabric rationing, so you could see a lot of women’s clothing in the forties almost looks sort of military within them with the skirts because they weren’t going to make these big wide skirts using so much fabric.
-And then after the war was over and there was this whole new world, the fabric rationing was gone and you could see Dior and others.
-If you look at the magazines back then these full skirts I mean these gigantic puffy skirts.
-Nice for when you’re twirling and dancing.
+A. During the war in the forties there was fabric rationing, so you could see a lot of women’s clothing in the forties looks sort of military-like.
+They weren’t going to make these big wide skirts using so much fabric.
+After the war was over and there was this whole new world, and the fabric rationing was gone.
+If you look at the magazines back then, Dior and others had these full skirts; I mean these gigantic puffy skirts.
+They were nice for twirling and dancing.

 Q. That leads us into our next piece.
 Can you tell me some more about the fifties?

 A. This fifties dress is not nearly as formal looking as the forties dress, and it’s a little brighter colored.
 The fashion from after World War 2, maybe about ’47 until mid 60’s, the skirts became a little pouffier, but a lot of them looked very similar.
 They stayed pretty long.
 This one’s got some really cool button detailing.
-Pink, the poodle skirt, pink cadillac, pink was kind of a thing (a trend) back.
-When anyone wants a poodle skirt they want a pink one.
+Pink, the poodle skirt, pink cadillac, pink was kind of a thing.
+When anyone wants a poodle skirt, they want a pink one.

-Q. Does that have to do with the idea of femininity?
+Q. Does that have to do with women wanting to look very feminine?

-A. It’s almost a backlash because women were working in the factories during the war and then the men came home the women were sent back home.
-They said we don’t need you in the factory anymore, go home and put on your apron and cook us a casserole and put on this pink dress while you’re at it!
+A. It’s almost a backlash because women were working in the factories during the war, and when then the men came back, the women were sent back to the home.
+They said, “We don’t need you in the factory anymore.
+Go home, put on your apron, and cook us a casserole and put on this pink dress while you’re at it!”

 Q. All this talk about dresses and skirts, how about pants?

 A. Things were different in different parts of the country.
 A fashion that was in California took a long time to get over.
 So this dress, it’s an a-line in that sort of mod style where it’s not pinched in at the waist.
 That’s another thing, back in the fifties you wore an undergarment.
-I mean when you were going out you wore a girdle.
+I mean that when you were going out you wore a girdle.
 Undergarments were a big thing and a lot of times you’ll find out if you try on a fifties dress.
-If i tried one on it’ll fit me in my chest and my hips then it’s like “ugh” it’s not fitting me in my waist.
-Well it’s because i’m not wearing my gurtle.
-Anyway, the sixties as it started things were changing with the Vietnam war.
+If I tried one on it’ll fit me in my chest and my hips then it’s like ugh, it’s not fitting me in my waist.
+Well, it’s because I’m not wearing my girdle.
+Anyway, as the sixties started, things were changing with the Vietnam war.
 Flower power comes in later in the sixties.
 It’s got some earth tones and you can tell it’s not yet seventies mostly because it’s a-line and it doesn’t have an empire waist.
 It still has the metal zipper.

 Q. How did the shorter length come about?